Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 With the rising cases of breast cancer in Singapore, it is important for women, especially those aged 40 and above, to take charge of their breast health and participate in regular breast screenings such as mammography, clinic exams, and self-examinations for early detection and greater chances of fighting breast cancer.
 Self-examination should be carried out once every month while a mammogram should be repeated every 1 to 2 years.

-RadLink is Singapore’s premium diagnostic imaging centre, offering state-of-the-art breast screening services, including mammography, MRIs, and ultrasound imaging.
-Our skilled breast care team comprises specialised radiologists, experienced nurses, and technicians who strive to provide exceptional care and services for accurate diagnosis.
-With our committed approach, we can help patients achieve peace of mind and promote well-being during their breast health journey.
+RadLink is one of Singapore’s diagnostic imaging centres that offer specialised breast screening services, including mammography, MRIs, and ultrasound imaging.
+Our skilled breast care team comprises specialised radiologists, experienced nurses, and technicians who help provide care and services for accurate diagnosis.
+With our committed approach, our focus is to help patients and promote well-being during their breast health journey.
 Book a slot for breast screening with RadLink today.

 Frequently Asked Questions